minio/docs/source/reference/minio-mc-admin/mc-admin-accesskey-info.rst

 .. mc-cmd:: ACCESSKEY
    :required:

-   The service account access key to display.
+   The access key to display.

    Return information for multiple access keys by separating each access key with a space.